The Witcher 3: Definitive Gwent Guide

-There are a lot of other things to do in The Witcher 3 except the main story of the game such as the Gwent Mini-Game of The Witcher 3, for some people, Gwent might not be very familiar and these specific people will have a hard time understanding the ins and outs of the Gwent Mini-Game.
-Luckily, we’ve got some tips and advice for anyone who is still struggling to get into the details of Gwent, looking to complete several Gwent Quests featured in The Witcher 3: Wild Hunt.
+There are many other things to do in The Witcher 3 apart from the main story, such as playing the Gwent mini-game.
+For some people, Gwent might not be very familiar, and these specific people will have a hard time understanding the ins and outs of Gwent.
+Luckily, we’ve got some tips and advice for you in this Witcher 3 Gwent Guide!

-• Never underestimate the abilities of Hero cards such as Geralt of Rivia or Cirilia Fiona Elen Riannon.
-These cards are immune to most weather effects.
+• Heroes like Geralt of Rivia or Cirilia Fiona Elen Riannon are immune to most weather effects.

-• Pick your Leader card carefully as all of them have varying abilities, which may be extremely effective or outright useless against other factions.
+• Choose your Leader card wisely; their abilities vary and can be highly effective or useless against other factions.

-• Keep an eye out for cards that augment each other.
-For example, two Blue Stripes Commandos will boost each other stats if placed together.
+• Look for cards that synergize, like two Blue Stripes Commandos boosting each other’s stats when placed together.

-• You should only keep the strongest card combinations in your deck.
+• Keep only the strongest card combinations in your deck.

 1. Hero Power And Card Attributes Are Important